ComposioHQ/composio/python/swe/agent/README.md

 These results highlight the effectiveness of our multi-agent architecture and the power of Composio's SWEKit toolset in creating highly capable software engineering agents.

+> **Note:**
+> 1. The agent doesn't have any access to the information about failing and passing test cases from the SWE Bench dataset, that is used to evaluate the agent's performance.
+> 2. The agent doesn't have access to the internet.
+It only has access to the code in the repository and the commit history.

 ## Other SWEKit Agents

 While this README focuses on the SWEBench-Agent-v1, it's important to note that the SWEKit framework enables the creation of various specialized agents.
 Some potential applications include: